 Contractors must not use any form which requires an employee to identify their union status, nor should they require that subcontractors identify the union status of their employees or subcontractors.

 |Refusal to employ or terminate||

-Contractors must not refuse to employ or engage an individual or terminate an employee or subcontractor because of their union status.
+Contractors must not refuse to employ or engage an individual or terminate an employee’s employment or subcontractor’s engagement because of their union status.

 |Section 13 (2) (h) (i)|

 Contractors must not refuse a reasonable request from a workplace delegate to represent employees in relation to grievances and disputes or discussions with a member of a building association.

 Contractors must not employ a non-working shop steward or job delegate.

 Contractors must not permit the imposition, or attempted imposition, of a requirement for any employer on site to employ a non-working shop steward or delegate or to hire an individual nominated by a union.

 |Section 13 (2) (l) (m)|